Greenhouse gas emissions by China

 China has the most total annual emissions (area of rectangle) of any nation, and has higher than average per capita emissions.

 Cumulatively over time, China is the second-largest contributor nation to global economic damage from emissions, following the U.S.

-The total greenhouse gas emissions of the People's Republic of China are the world's highest, accounted for 35% of the world's total, in 2023, according to the International Energy Agency.
+The total greenhouse gas emissions of the People's Republic of China are the world's highest, accounting for 35% of the world's total, in 2023, according to the International Energy Agency.
+The country's emissions may have peaked in 2024 or 2025.

-When measuring production-based emissions, China emitted over 12.6 gigatonnes (Gt) CO_{2eq} of greenhouse gases in 2023, 35% of the world total.
+When measuring production-based emissions, China emitted over 12.6 gigatonnes (Gt) CO_{2}eq of greenhouse gases in 2023, 35% of the world's total.
 When measuring in consumption-based terms, which adds emissions associated with imported goods and extracts those associated with exported goods, China accounted for 13 gigatonnes (Gt) or 25% of global emissions in 2019.

 Greenhouse gas emissions stem mainly from coal burning, including coal power, coal mining, and blast furnaces producing iron and steel.
 79% of CO2 emissions are from the burning of coal.
 According to the Carbon Majors Database, Chinese state coal production alone accounts for 14% of historical global emissions.
-In 2024, China's total historical greenhouse gas emissions surpassed those of the European Union (EU), but trail those of the United States.
+In 2024, China's total historical greenhouse gas emissions surpassed those of the European Union (EU), but trailed those of the United States.

 As of 2019, the country's greenhouse gas emissions exceeded the combined emissions of the developed world.
 China's per capita emissions correspond to over 10.1 tonnes CO_{2eq} emitted per person each year, over the world average and the EU average but lower than the second largest emitter of greenhouse gases, the United States, with its 17.6 tonnes per person, according to a 2021 analysis by the Rhodium Group.
 Analysis by Our World in Data also puts China's per capita emissions at over the world and EU averages but less than averages in Australia, Canada, and the U.S. Accounting for historic emissions, all OECD countries together produced four times more CO2 in cumulative emissions than China, due to developed countries' earlier start in industrialization.
 Overall, China is a net exporter of greenhouse emissions.

 China's first nationally determined contribution target was laid out at the Paris Agreement in 2016.
 It was revised in 2021 and 2025.
 China has committed to peak emissions by 2030 and net zero by 2060.
-According to various analyses, China is estimated to overachieve its renewable energy capacity and emission reduction goals early, though long-term plans are still required to combat the global climate change and meeting the Nationally Determined Contribution (NDC) targets.
+According to various analyses, China is estimated to overachieve its renewable energy capacity and emission reduction goals early, though long-term plans are still required to combat global climate change and meeting the Nationally Determined Contribution (NDC) targets.